 The Swedish copyright law (SFS 1960:729) gives all originators, regardless of nationality, the same protection.
-If you want to use something that somebody else has created, you should or must often ask permission from the copyright owner first.
+If you want to use something that somebody else has created, you should and must often ask permission from the copyright holder first.

 Copyright lasts for 70 years after the death of the originator.
 If the work is anonymous, copyright lasts for 70 years after the publication of the work.

 What is protected by copyright law?

 Texts such as novels and poems, as well as scholarly/scientific works (articles, monographs, theses, et c.) and textbooks are protected.
 Translations of a text into other languages are also protected.
 Magazines and newspapers are also covered by the law.

 Works of art such as paintings, sculptures, drawings, pictures and photographs are also protected.
 All photographs are protected by the copyright law.
 The law distinguishes between photographic work and photographic images.
 The more artistic pictures are seen as photographic works.
 Also building plans and designed products such as furniture or plastic cups are protected.